Next time you are ready for a road trip in Saskatchewan consider visiting one of these ghost towns.

 Ernfold, SK – Located less than a half hour east of Swift Current, it has a church, school and other neat buildings.

 Fir Mountain, SK – Located in the deep south of Saskatchewan, it has a great feeling of isolation.
-Not a lot of buildings, but what there is makes it interesting.
+Not a lot of buildings, but the location is very interesting.

 Fusilier, SK – Located right along the Alberta border, west of Kerrobert, SK, this town has a grain elevator and some other buildings.